Leverage Products – Definition and Examples

 Many crypto venues let traders open leveraged positions with relatively small margin deposits.
 The low entry size does not change the underlying risk, since a single sharp move can still wipe out the full margin on the position.

-In crypto margin trading, the products are based on a margin collateral and a leverage ratio, which is provided by the exchange.
+In crypto futures trading, the products are based on a margin collateral and a leverage ratio provided by the exchange.

 • Leverage – 1:1 – 1:125